These 7 Common Foods Are Responsible for Almost All Food Allergies

 Theoretically, any food containing protein can contribute to a food allergy.
-In reality, the following seven foods account for the vast majority of food allergies:
+But the following seven foods account for the vast majority of food allergies.

 1. Peanuts.
 These are the leading cause of severe allergic reactions to food, including food-related anaphylaxis.

 2. Seafood.
 If you have a seafood allergy, the chances are you react to shellfish, generally prawns, crayfish, lobster, or crab.
 Some people, however, are also allergic to both fresh and saltwater fish.
 Once you have a seafood allergy, you will probably have it for life.

 3. Tree nuts.
 Almonds, Brazil nuts, cashews, hazelnuts, and walnuts are included in this category.

 4. Eggs.
 The whites, in particular, cause reactions.
 More children than adults have an allergy to eggs, and children with atopic dermatitis (dry, scaly, itchy skin) have an increased risk of an allergic response to eggs.